andrewf/scarymalloc/README.md

-# MyMalloc
+# ScaryMalloc

-Because prepending "my" to the name of a commonly used construct is always a good disambiguator.
-This is a malloc implementation written for educational purposes.
+This is a 64-bit malloc implementation written for educational purposes.
 You probably shouldn't use it for anything you hold dear, except eduation.